vncntprvst/dataset-manager/README.md

 Note: You will need input.xlsx for electrophysiology experiments (sample coming) for inclusion of raw data

+## Steps for Matlab (Widefield & Behavioral) -> just conversion:

+    1. Ask Jacob
+    2.
+    3.

 ## Features

 ---

-- Conversion for Intan format to NWB format
+- Conversion for Intan format to NWB format (ePhys)
-- Ability to add tif image stacks to NWB files
+- Ability to add tif image stacks to NWB files (Widefield, Behavioral)
 - Integration with back-end relational database (in progress), NoSQL database (in progress)
 - Ability to aggregate NWB containers (for uploading to NIH-approved respositories)

-## Installation
+## Python Installation

 ---